 IF WITHIN A PRESENTATION: Press FUNC followed by two numeric numbers to enable a specific color or colors in the display (see right).
-For example, -6 will display only red, and -6 will display green data.
+For example, - 6 1 will display only red, and - 6 2 will display green data.
+Eliminating one or more colors can help with certain diagnostics.

+green data.
 Eliminating one or more colors can help with certain diagnostics and setups, such as when accurately overlaying one image on top of another from stacked projectors.
 NOTE: Color enabling can also be implemented from numerous locations within the menu system.